 - 3. Apply AutoECO. - 4.
-To create the Layout board file with the settings specified by you, click Apply ECO. - The Layout progress box appears indicating that the board file is being created.

-[The process of creating a board file will be completed only if the footprint information is available for all the components in the design.]
+To create the Layout board file with the settings specified by you, click Apply ECO. - The Layout progress box appears indicating that the board file is being created. - The process of creating a board file will be completed only if the footprint information is available for all the components in the design.
+[At this stage beginner students may face some difficulty consult your INSTRUCTOR.]